James Green (engineer)

-James Green (1781–1849) was a noted civil engineer and canal engineer, who was particularly active in the South West of England, where he pioneered the building of tub boat canals, and inventive solutions for coping with hilly terrain, which included tub boat lifts and inclined planes.
+James Green (1781–1849) was a civil engineer and canal engineer, who was particularly active in the South West of England, where he pioneered the building of tub boat canals, and inventive solutions for coping with hilly terrain, which included tub boat lifts and inclined planes.
 Although dismissed from two schemes within days of each other, as a result of construction problems, his contribution as a civil engineer was great.

 Early career

 James Green was born in Birmingham, the son of an engineering family.
 He learned much from his father, by whom he was employed until the age of 20.
 He then worked with John Rennie on a number of projects around the country, until 1808, when he moved to Devon, and established a base at Exeter.
 He submitted plans for the rebuilding of Fenny Bridges, in East Devon, which had collapsed only 18 months after their previous reconstruction.
 The plans were accepted, and Green became the Bridge Surveyor for the County of Devon.
 By 1818 he had been promoted to Surveyor of Bridges and Buildings for the county, and held this position until 1841.
 These official duties did not prevent him from involvement in many private projects.

 His initial involvement with canals in the West Country included his appointment as engineer for the Braunton Canal and drainage scheme and the Exeter and Crediton Canal.
 This project, which started in 1810, was abandoned in its early stages and was never completed.
 He was also involved with extending and enlarging the Exeter Ship Canal, a project which started in 1820 and lasted for seven years.